teamlearncoding/teamlearn/README.md

 # TeamLearn

+ ## Gave up the project
+  I have decided to give up on the project because reddit has given me so much hate.
+If you still think it's a good idea you can take over the leadership anytime you want.
+Thank you.

  ## What is TeamLearn

  TeamLearn is a "company"/website trying to help people from anywhere in the world learn how to code.
 It doesn't matter what's your race, religion, age.
 All that matters